 The name of the region comes from the cultivation of the oil palm, the basis for the production of palm oil, essential in Bahian gastronomy.

-- Bahia is Brazil’s second largest producer, behind Pará.
+- Bahia is Brazil’s second largest producer, after Pará.

 - The region accounts for 84.5 per cent of Bahia’s production.

 Tourism on the Costa do Dendê is driven by sun and beach, but interest in ecotourism, cultural, nautical and adventure tourism is growing.
-Among the main destinations are:
+The main destinations include

 - Morro de São Paulo: the most famous destination, with stunning beaches, vibrant nightlife and complete infrastructure.

-- Boipeba Island: a paradisiacal refuge, ideal for snorkelling, boat trips and hiking in the Atlantic Rainforest.
+- Boipeba Island: A paradise retreat, ideal for snorkelling, boat trips and hiking in the Atlantic Forest.

-- Maráu Peninsula: unspoilt beaches, such as Taipu de Fora, with natural pools, and Barra Grande, busy and charming.
+- Maráu Peninsula: Unspoilt beaches such as Taipu de Fora, with natural swimming pools, and Barra Grande, lively and charming.

-- Camamu Bay: starting point for unspoilt islands and historic villages such as Campinho and Sapinho.
+- Camamu Bay: departure point for unspoilt islands and historic villages such as Campinho and Sapinho.

-- Valença: the main town in the region, with good tourist infrastructure and a gateway to Morro de São Paulo and Boipeba.
+- Valença: The region’s main city, with good tourist infrastructure and a gateway to Morro de São Paulo and Boipeba.

-- Ituberá: waterfalls such as Pancada Grande, trails and rural tourism.
+- Ituberá: Waterfalls such as Pancada Grande, hiking trails and rural tourism.

-- Igrapiúna: exuberant nature, quilombola communities and unspoilt beaches.
+- Igrapiúna: Lush nature, quilombola communities and unspoilt beaches.

-- Camamu: founded in 1560, it stands out for its boat trips around its islands and its rich traditional culture.
+- Camamu: founded in 1560, it is known for its boat trips around the islands and its rich traditional culture.

-- Taipu de Fora Beach: The Paradise of Natural Pools
+- Taipu de Fora beach: Paradise of natural pools

 - Discover the beauty, gastronomy, leisure and history of Morro de São Paulo